-The Wisconsin Society of Automotive Historians (WSAH), prostate in addition to being a chapter of the Society of Automotive Historians, Inc. (SAH) is a non-profit organization affiliated with the Wisconsin Historical Society.
-The Wisconsin Historical Society (WHS) is one of the most active historical societies in the nation and was established in 1846, two years before Wisconsin became a state.
+The Wisconsin Society of Automotive Historians (WSAH), in addition to being a chapter of the Society of Automotive Historians (SAH), is a non-profit organization affiliated with the Wisconsin Historical Society.
+The Wisconsin Historical Society (WHS) was established in 1846, two years before Wisconsin became a state.

-WSAH meetings are held three times a year, with established sites for the official Annual Meeting at the lola Old Car Show in July, at the Hill and Valley car show and tour in Cross Plains in September, and in April at The Wisconsin Automotive Museum in Hartford, home of the Kissel.
+WSAH meetings are held three times a year, with established sites for the official Annual Meeting at the lola Car Show in July, at the Hill & Valley Antique Car & Americana Show in Cross Plains in September, and The Wisconsin Automotive Museum in Hartford, home of the Kissel, in April.
 Other activities are varied and scheduled as they come about.

-One of our major activities, and our primary fund-raiser, is our involvement with the Iola Old Car Show where we are paid for our efforts along with more than 135 other non-profit organizations whose members volunteer.
-Since 1991 we have planned and staffed the Theme Exhibit section of the show, which involves displaying 200-300 vehicles (including up to 50 for a special exhibit under a tent) and selecting vehicles for the official poster and a variety of other promotional and collectible items including beer cans, pins and buttons, commemorative coins, and model car banks.
-We sell these items for the Car Show in the special exhibit tent where we display our SAH/WSAH banner and promote membership along with answering questions about the show and automotive history.
+One of our major activities, and our primary fund-raiser, is our involvement with the Iola Car Show where we are paid for our efforts along with more than 135 other non-profit organizations whose members volunteer to put on the show.
+Since 1991 we have planned and staffed the Theme Exhibit section of the show, which involves displaying 200-300 vehicles, including up to 50 for a special exhibit inside the Theme Exhibit Building and Tent.
+We also select vehicles for the official poster and sell a variety of promotional and collectible items on behalf of the show.
+Our combination sales table and WSAH table is located in the Theme Exhibit Tent where we display our SAH/WSAH banner, promote WSAH membership, and field questions about the show and automotive history.

-Our project to do a video recording and interview of significant people, places, and vehicles related to Wisconsin automotive history is under way and the raw footage is being edited.
-Our first subject is 83 year-old Gene Grengs of Eau Claire, WI, who owned movie theatres and began restoring cars with his grandfather and collecting them when still quite young.
+We have completed the first of our planned video recordings and interviews of significant people, places, and vehicles related to Wisconsin automotive history.
+Our first subject is Gene Grengs of Eau Claire, WI, who owned movie theatres and began collecting and restoring cars with his grandfather while he was quite young.
 Gene is very knowledgeable and hands-on.
-He has several Packards, from 1910 to a ’56 Caribbean convertible and even has the speed record-setting Packard Panther Daytona.
-He has two Stanley steamers, including what might be the very last one made (1924), a Model T made on the last day of production (1927), Cord, Auburn, Pierce-Arrow, ’57 Corvette fuelie, etc. -40-plus in all, down from about 100 at one time.
-Watch the video here
+He has several Packard’s, including the speed record-setting Packard Panther Daytona.
+He has two Stanley steamers, including what might be the very last one made in 1924, a Model T made on the last day of production, Cord, Auburn and Pierce-Arrow automobiles, and a ’57 Corvette fuelie, among others, in his 40-plus car collection, down from about 100 at one time.
+Please click on the video link below.

-We are also looking into the possibility of electronic publishing on demand for our book, Wisconsin Cars and Trucks: A Centenary.
+We have started a member interest/information project and are considering electronic publishing on demand for our book, Wisconsin Cars and Trucks: A Centenary.

-A few words about our WSAH logo, created in 1979: The “Spark” steam vehicle, developed by Dr. J.W.
+The WSAH logo was created in 1979.
+The “Spark” steam vehicle, developed by Dr. J.W.
 Carhart of Racine in 1871, is thought to be the first automobile in Wisconsin and, some say, in the United States.
-The silhouette was drawn from an early photograph and is set within an outline of Wisconsin.
+The silhouette of the Spark in our logo was drawn from an early photograph and is set within an outline of Wisconsin.

 For inquiries, please contact:

-During the three day show the chapter members manage the parking and display of the vehicles for the Special Exhibit, staff the WSAH table in the Special Exhibit Tent from which chapter members sell Iola Car Show memorabilia in support of the show, answer questions and engage show attendees about the WSAH.
-The chapter mascot at the tent is The Coffin, a large gray wooden horizontal locker in which the chapter stores its gear for the show.
-The eye catching new WSAH banner, on prominent display above The Coffin, was designed this year by member Jessica Zdanowicz.
+During the three day show, chapter members manage the parking and display of the vehicles for the Theme Exhibit and staff the WSAH table in the Tent.
+Chapter members sell Iola Car Show memorabilia in support of the show, answer questions, and engage show attendees about the WSAH.
+The WSAH banner is on prominent display at the chapter table in the Tent.
+The Iola Car Show pays the chapter for providing these services, which is a primary fund raiser for the WSAH.